Banking in Guyana: Opening of the markets

 IMF Economic Recovery Programme initiated broad economic change to the country, shifting from the socialist policies to those of free markets, which led to a rise in GDP in the 90's.
 The majority of the banking industry was government owned, so new policies were set in place to privatize the industry.
 The cambio system was initiated to legalize the black market for foreign currency.
 As of 2020 there are 19 such companies registered with the central bank.

 In 1991 the government started selling shares of GBTI, and by 1994 it was entirely privately owned.
 Republic Bank, headquartered in Trinidad and Tobago, purchased the majority of shares of NBIC to become Republic Bank (Guyana) after recovering rights to the name from GTBI.

 In 1994, two new banks were licensed, Citizen's Bank (a Jamaican bank) and Demerara Bank.
-Demerara Bank was the first private sector indigenous bank, founded by Dr. Yesu Persaud.
+Demerara Bank was the first private sector indigenous bank, founded by Dr. Yesu Persaud and Mr. Kads Khan a former member of Parliament.

 Also in 1994, GBTI introduced the first ATM in Guyana.

-The economic growth Guyana had enjoyed began to slow in 1998 due to a host of factors, including undeveloped capital markets, limited access to credit, and high emigration of educated individuals leading to brain-drain.
+The economic growth Guyana had enjoyed began to slow in 1998 due to factors including undeveloped capital markets, limited access to credit, and high emigration of educated individuals leading to brain-drain.
 These issues as well as previous waves of large-scale emigration have contributed to remittances making up a large portion of the country's GDP.
 Even though remittances are often critiqued for doing little to improve economies of the recipient country, banks in Guyana use remittances as an opportunity for financial deepening by requiring opening of a savings account before disbursement.

-Since the 2007 global financial crisis

-Anti-Money Laundering and Combating the Financing of Terrorism (AML/CFT) instigated an exodus of correspondent banks from the Caribbean.
+The International Monetary Fund instituted Anti-Money Laundering and Combating the Financing of Terrorism (AML/CFT) policies, which instigated an exodus of correspondent banks from the Caribbean.
 Threatened by heavy fines for non-compliance, foreign banks started cutting ties to smaller Caribbean banks, impacting money transfers and currency exchange in the region.

-Republic Bank began acquisitions of Scotiabank in 2019, which would increase Republic Bank's share of Guyana's assets and deposits to 51%.
-Bank of Baroda announced plans to sell off their Guyana operations, but reversed their decision, possibly due to the recent discovery of off-shore oil as motivation to stay in the country.
+Republic Bank acquired Scotiabank in 2019, which increased Republic Bank's share of Guyana's assets and deposits to 51%.

+Bank of Baroda announced plans to sell off their Guyana operations, but reversed their decision, possibly due to the discovery of off-shore oil as motivation to stay in the country.

 In 2020, Citibank showed interest in starting a presence in Guyana.